mars-planet/mars_city/servers/hr_monitor/doc/swds.rst

 - [5] -- `Software Requirements Specification for the Heart Rate Monitor`_
 - [6] -- `TANGO distributed control system`_
 - [7] -- `PyTANGO - Python bindings for TANGO`_
-- [8] -- `F1 score`_
-- [9] -- A. Reiss and D. Stricker.
+- [8] -- A. Reiss and D. Stricker.
 Introducing a New Benchmarked Dataset for Activity Monitoring.
 The 16th IEEE International Symposium on Wearable Computers (ISWC), 2012.
-- [10] -- A. Reiss and D. Stricker.
+- [9] -- A. Reiss and D. Stricker.
 Creating and Benchmarking a New Dataset for Physical Activity Monitoring.
 The 5th Workshop on Affect and Behaviour Related Assistance (ABRA), 2012.
+- [10] -- Wei, Li, et al. "Assumption-Free Anomaly Detection in Time Series."
+SSDBM.
+Vol. 5.
+2005.
+APA

 .. _`C3 Prototype document v.4`: <http://www.erasproject.org/index.php?option=com_joomdoc&view=documents&path=C3+Subsystem/ERAS-C3Prototype_v4.pdf&Itemid=148>